zhouzypaul/deblur/README.md

 ## Project info
 This is implemented as the final project for CS1430 at Brown.

 Contributing members:

-Alan Gu
+Alan Gu,

-Edward Xing
+Edward Xing,

-Luca Fonstad
+Luca Fonstad,

 Paul Zhiyuan Zhou